adithya-r-prabhu/vsdRiscvSoc/week1/week1.md

 - If a command is not recognized, double-check your `PATH` and the toolchain directory name.
 - If you see permission errors, ensure you have access rights to the extracted folder.
+- If you use a login shell, you may need to log out/in or open a new terminal for the PATH change to take effect.

 ---